mngu2382/sicp/_posts/2013-10-07-Chapter1-01-exercise11.md

                               1.0))
 {% endhighlight %}
-It appears that the number of repeated applications of `average-damp` to calculate the $n$-th root of a number using the fixed-point method is the largest integer less than $\log_2 n$.
+It appears that the number of repeated applications of `average-damp` needed to calculate the $n$-th root of a number using the fixed-point method is the largest integer less than $\log_2 n$.
 We therefore define the `nth-root` procedure as

 {% highlight scheme %}
 (define (nth-root x n)